lucatume/dockerfiles/stacks/php-52-wp-multisite/README.md

 ## Nginx configuration files
 Depending on the application you are running you might need different Nginx configuration files.
-The default ones are in the `build/nginx/conf.d` folder and the only configuration file will successfully manage a multi site WordPress installation.
+The default ones are in the `build/nginx/conf.d` folder and the only configuration file will successfully manage a multi/single site WordPress installation.
 Replace with your configuration files and remember Google is your friend.

 ## Usage